ASSISTED LIVING COMMUNITIES

 An assisted living facility is a type of community-based care facility that provides supportive housing, health, and personal services to seniors who need help with daily living activities.
 Assisted living facilities usually offer three meals a day with snacks as well as laundry and housekeeping services and transportation for medical appointments.

 Residents in assisted living facilities also have access to medical professionals such as nurses, social workers, and more.
 Plus, many assisted living facilities offer activities and social events to help residents stay active and engaged.
-Examples of these activities include fitness and exercise classes, arts and crafts, educational lectures, cooking classes, gardening clubs, games nights, and much more.
+Examples of these activities include fitness and exercise classes, arts and crafts, educational lectures, cooking classes, gardening clubs, game nights, and much more.

 What can a resident expect when at an assisted living facility?